Jaguar's all-new small SUV barrels onto the scene

 Jaguar will rely on Austrian engineering and manufacturing specialist Magna Steyr for E-Pace production.
 Magna will also build the I-Pace electric utility vehicle starting in 2018.

-See the new E-Pace do what it likes to do, both on and off road, in the video below.
+See the new E-Pace features in the video below.